Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-05.md

 ## Bundling JS

 Modern JS applications are not just written in code and used.
-At the profesional level they are compiled/bundled.
+At the professional level, they are compiled/bundled.

 JavaScript is a scripting language.
 This means it doesn't need to be compiled in a strict sense, processed and turned into machine code.

-While it doesn't need to turned into machine code we can still do work to make our code more reliable and compatible the widest array of browsers.
+While it doesn't need to be turned into machine code we can still do work to make our code more reliable and compatible with the widest array of browsers.

 A bundler is a tool that converts the source JS that you wrote into code that will be used in your published application/web site.